0xjei/SawChain/processor/README.md

 ### Event Parameter Type
 Even the same events may require different information based on the production process adopted by the company or the products involved.
 Due to the variety of supply-chain relevant events it's not possible to guess which information must be associated to the event.
-The Event Parameter Type allows to create a custom type of template information (named parameter) which can be attached to a multiple Event Type with additional features (ex. required, min/max values/length).
+The Event Parameter Type allows to create a custom type of template information (parameter) which can be attached to a multiple Event Type with additional features (ex. required, min/max values/length).

 ```protobuf